• Products

 Event Notifications on Dictionary

-You can register cache events, key-based events, and data structure events on a data structure such as dictionary.
+You can register cache events, key-based events, and data structure events on a data structure such as a dictionary.
 For behavior, refer to feature wise behavior.

 Register Event on Dictionary Created